 By Kevin Martin

 *Editor's note: This article was originally published in the Penn State University Wines & Grapes U. blog and has been repurposed for Appellation Cornell.
-The original article can be found here.
+The original article is available online: "Success: Beyond Tons and Gallons".

 Perhaps your interests were based in viticulture, with a strong desire to grow vines.
 Perhaps, instead, your interest was chemistry or enology.
 There is something rewarding and tangible about taking grapes and turning them into wine.
 These are challenges that winery and vineyard owners romanticize.
 For most, running a business is the downside, a necessary evil, if you will.
 Balancing liquidity, solvency, profitability and efficiency to create long-term profitability.
 Some financial ratios can help you assess each of these categories of financial health.